cobrateam/splinter/docs/drivers/chrome.rst

 Go to the `download page on Chromium project
 <https://sites.google.com/a/chromium.org/chromedriver/downloads>`_ and choose
-the properly version for you Linux.
+the correct version for your Linux installation.
 Then extract the downloaded file in a directory in the ``PATH`` (e.g. ``/usr/bin``).
 You can also extract it to any directory and add that directory to the ``PATH``: